Democratic Mayors Board

 City of Denver, CO

-Denver native Michael Hancock was elected Mayor of Denver in 2011 and re-elected to a second term in 2015.
+Denver native Michael Hancock was elected Mayor of Denver in 2011 and was re-elected in 2015 and 2019.
 He previously served as a Denver City Councilor, including two terms as Council President.
-As Mayor, Hancock has worked to streamline city government, promote job growth and improve downtown Denver.
-His development efforts are expected to generate 30,000 jobs over the next 20 years.
+As Mayor, Hancock has worked to set bold sustainability goals, promote job growth and improve downtown Denver.
+His development efforts are expected to generate tens of thousands of jobs over the next 20 years.
+Mayor Hancock served as President of the Democratic Mayors from 2018 - 2020.

 City of Washington, D.C.

-Mayor Muriel Bowser serves as Washington, D.C.’s seventh elected Mayor.
+Mayor Muriel Bowser was inaugurated as Mayor of Washington, D.C. in 2015.
 She previously served as the Ward 4 Councilmember of the D.C.
 Council.
-Inaugurated as Mayor in January 2015, she pledged to bring a fresh start to the District of Columbia, create pathways to the middle class for residents, and foster a culture of inclusion, transparency and action.
 She is committed to making sure every Washingtonian gets a fair shot, including its most vulnerable residents.
-Mayor Bowser has focused on jobs, affordable housing, addressing homelessness, equity, and more.
+Mayor Bowser has focused on affordable housing, addressing homelessness, maternal and infant health, equity, and more.